 The Next Crisis

 The situation with Citi reminds me of a quote from the founder of a California-based financial services firm.
-I’m definitely paraphrasing a bit here but essentially he said that when it comes to financial crises most folks are driving while watching the rear-view mirror.
+I’m definitely paraphrasing a bit here, but essentially he said that when it comes to financial crises most folks are driving while watching the rear-view mirror.
 Expressed a bit more succinctly, the next crisis won’t be the same as the last one.

 The net impact of this has been quite significant.
-At the start of 2017 ownership of Citigroup common stock was split into just over 2,770m shares in total.
-As I mentioned right at the top of the article that figure currently stands at around 2,115m.
-Essentially Citi has retired nearly 25% of its share count in the past three years alone.
-The stock price is up almost 40% in that time (perhaps as a result).
+For instance, outstanding shares of Citigroup common stock stood at just over 2.77b at the start of 2017.
+As I mentioned right at the top of the article, that figure currently stands at around 2.115b.
+Citi has essentially retired around 25% of its share count in the past three years alone.
+The stock price is up almost 40% in that time, perhaps as a result.
 If you throw cash dividends into the equation, total shareholder returns over that period clock in at around 13% per annum.

-Although lower interest rates will prove a headwind to the bank’s profits, my guess is that over the next decade there is a good chance that Citi will continue to post high earnings-per-share growth.
+Although lower interest rates will prove a headwind to the bank’s profits, my guess is that there is a good chance that Citi will continue to post high EPS growth over the next decade.
 I base that statement on the impact of large-scale share repurchases with some underlying profit growth too.
 I expect per-share dividend growth to follow a similar trajectory for the same reasons.